I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_client_controller_basic_information.md

 <li><b>EmulateActiveBoth</b></li>
 </ul>
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh439449">CONTROLLER_ATTRIBUTE_FLAGS</a>.

-`NumberOfPinsPerBank`

-The number of GPIO pins for each bank.
-The maximum number of pins for each bank is 64.
-The pins on the GPIO controller are partitioned into one or more banks.
-Each bank contains the number of pins specified by this parameter, with the possible exception of the last bank.
-For more information, see Remarks.

-`Size`

-The size, in bytes, of this structure.
-Set this member to <b>sizeof</b>(<b>CLIENT_CONTROLLER_BASIC_INFORMATION</b>).

-`TotalPins`

-The number of pins on the GPIO controller.
-If the pins are partitioned into multiple banks, this member specifies the total pin count across all of the banks in the GPIO controller.

-`Version`

-The version number of this structure.
-Set this member to <b>GPIO_CONTROLLER_BASIC_INFORMATION_VERSION</b>, which is defined in the Gpioclx.h header file.

 ## Remarks
 The <a href="https://msdn.microsoft.com/library/windows/hardware/hh439399">CLIENT_QueryControllerBasicInformation</a> event callback function uses a <b>CLIENT_CONTROLLER_BASIC_INFORMATION</b> structure to pass device-specific information about a GPIO controller to the GPIO framework extension (GpioClx).